The Last Married Couple in America

 The Last Married Couple in America is a 1980 comedy film released in the US.

 It was directed by Gilbert Cates, whose most successful film Oh, God!
 Book II, was released in the same year.
 The film starred George Segal and Natalie Wood as a California couple in the late 1970s struggling to maintain their "happily married" status as all their friends begin to get divorces and seem to be caught up in the decadence of the sexual revolution and the "ME" era.
 This is the last completed theatrical release Natalie Wood made before her death in 1981.

 Plot

 Life is going along smoothly for Jeff and Mari Thompson but not for any other couple they know, or so it seems.
 Everyone they know is getting divorced.

 Their life is disrupted when Mari's old college friend, Barbara, comes into it and begins a fling with Jeff, which causes Mari to contemplate an affair of her own.

 Music

 The theme song to this film is "We Could Have It All," sung by Maureen McGovern.
 The song became a hit on the adult contemporary charts of Canada (#6) and the U.S. (#16).
 It was written by Charles Fox and Norman Gimbel.
+Also featured on the soundtrack is Denise LaSalle's "I'm Trippin' on You", which was released as a single in 1981.